Academic Responsibilities for Students

 For undergraduate students, faculty members follow the following procedures when they believe that an instance of academic misconduct has occurred.
 The timelines outlined herein are adhered to unless there are compelling extenuating circumstances that would require an extension.

 - The faculty member will review the evidence to ensure that there is a preponderance of evidence supporting a charge of academic misconduct.
-Faculty members involved are strongly encouraged to consult with the Associate Dean for Student Academic Affairs to help determine what course of action to pursue.
+Faculty members involved are strongly encouraged to consult with the Dean of the College of Arts & Sciences to help determine what course of action to pursue.
 They may also consult with colleagues while ensuring the anonymity of the student(s) involved.

 - If the faculty member is fairly certain that academic misconduct has occurred, he or she must initiate action within five school days of discovery.
 The faculty member will meet with the student(s) involved as soon as possible to discuss the situation.
 When a faculty member believes that a student has violated the academic honesty code during the final examination period and cannot discuss the issue with the student in question (because he or she has left campus for the holiday or summer), the faculty member will assign the student an “L” grade to show that the actual grade will be turned in late.

-- If after meeting with the student(s) the faculty member believes academic misconduct occurred, the faculty member will complete and hand-deliver an academic misconduct report form to the Associate Dean for Student Academic Affairs within five school days.
-This form is available on the Arts and Sciences faculty resources web page (http://www.pacificu.edu/asfaculty/forms/forms.html) or through the office of the Associate Dean for Student Academic Affairs.
+- If after meeting with the student(s) the faculty member believes academic misconduct occurred, the faculty member will complete and hand-deliver an academic misconduct report form to the Dean of the College of Arts & Sciences within five school days.
+This form is available on the Arts and Sciences faculty resources web page (http://www.pacificu.edu/asfaculty/forms/forms.html) or through the office of the Dean of the College of Arts & Sciences.
 It will contain a brief report of the incident, the sanction to be imposed, and a catalog of any supporting documentation related to the incident.
 The faculty member will collect all available evidence until after the appeals period in order to provide photocopies to the Associate Dean if needed.

 Student Appeals Process

-- The student may appeal the decision of the faculty member by submitting a request in writing to the Associate Dean for Student Academic Affairs within five school days of receiving his or her notification.
+- The student may appeal the decision of the faculty member by submitting a request in writing to the Dean of the College of Arts & Sciences within five school days of receiving his or her notification.

 Procedure for Initiating College-level Action

-- After a case of academic misconduct has occurred, the Associate Dean for Student Academic Affairs will send a warning to the student alerting him or her that a second case may result in suspension or dismissal from the college.
+- After a case of academic misconduct has occurred, the Dean of the College of Arts & Sciences will send a warning to the student alerting him or her that a second case may result in suspension or dismissal from the college.

 All requests for appeals of rulings by college academic standards committees shall be submitted in writing through the Provost to the University Standards and Appeals Board within ten (10) University working days after the ruling is received by the student.